 About Grand Junction

 Grand Junction is named for the junction of the Colorado River (formerly called the Grand River) and the Gunnison River, located here in the valley.
 The valley consists of three main towns: Grand Junction, Palisade, and Fruita.
-Palisade is known as the Napa Valley of Colorado and is home to dozens of wineries, orchards and farm stands.
+Palisade is regarded as the Napa Valley of Colorado and is home to dozens of wineries, orchards and farm stands.
 Fruita is one of the top mountain biking destinations in the country and is in the desert climate of the valley.
 Grand Junction is home to the Colorado National Monument, a vast canyon park featuring pillars of red rocks.
-Just outside the Grand Valley, about an hour’s drive or so, is the largest flat-top mountain in the world: The Grand Mesa.
-It flattens out around 11,000ft in elevation and is home to 300 alpine lakes.
+Just outside the Grand Valley, about an hour’s drive or so, is the (allegedly) largest flat-top mountain in the world: The Grand Mesa.
+It flattens out around 11,000ft in elevation and is home to over 300 alpine lakes (and home to moose!)

 When to Elope in Grand Junction – Weather of Note